elimkwan/Covid-TTI-Model-Sensitivity-Analysis/README.md

 # tti-le48
-Sensitivity analysis on Test Trace Isolate Simulator Provided by DELVE: https://rs-delve.github.io/data_software/tti-explorer.html
+Based on Test Trace Isolate Simulator provided by the DELVE group: https://rs-delve.github.io/data_software/tti-explorer.html

+Our demonstrations and plots can be found in `./tti-explorer-with-changes/notebooks/`
+- Second-Order-Library-and-Exp
+- Bayesian-Optimisation-Exp
+- Real-World-Exp

+The modified Emukit Library which can be used to compute second order Sobol indices for 3 variable case can be found in `./tti-explorer-with-changes/notebooks/Second-Order-Library-and-Exp/emukit_new/sensitivity/monte_carlo` with demo in `Second-Order-Library-and-Exp/Higher-order-SA-on-CaseConfig.ipynb`